cindywincek/its-me-cindy-garden-demo/_pages/index.md

 # Welcome! 🌱

+This is my corner of the internet...

+This is my corner of the internet—a space to think out loud, follow my curiosity, and put my reflections somewhere other than my head.
+It is a public notebook dedicated to achieving Clarity in my life and work.

+I write about the things I’m learning, the systems I’m building, and the questions I can’t shake.
+Nothing here is meant to be final; it’s just me showing my work as I go.

 <p style="padding: 3em 1em; background: #f5f7ff; border-radius: 4px;">
   Take a look at <span style="font-weight: bold"> [[your-first-note]] </span> to get started on your exploration.
 </p>

 This digital garden template is free, open-source, and [available on GitHub here](https://github.com/meewgumi/digital-garden-ghpages-template).